 Fortune 500 companies with three or more female directors in four or five years outperformed companies with no female directors in every area investigated by the study.

 - Return on Sales: outperformed by 84%

 - Return on Invested Capital: outperformed by 60%

 - Return on Equity: outperformed by 46%

 Here is the take away: diversity at board level counts.
 It counts because it has a financial impact.
+Whether it is having more women on boards or that you can evidence the impact of the diversity you personally bring to the table, it counts.
 So the question is not now ‘Is board diversity a good thing?‘ but instead ‘How can you demonstrate that your brand of diversity is worth appointing to a board?‘.
 I hope the statistics above will help you make that point and aid in your next board appointment.

 Board Direction’s services helps both men and women alike showcase their talents and abilities so boards can make a fair and sensible decision when it comes to appointing directors.
 Join now and let us help you dare them not to appoint you.

 David Schwarz is CEO & Founder of Board Direction – Australia’s leading board advertising and non-executive career support firm.
 He has over a decade of experience of putting people on boards as an international headhunter and a non-executive recruiter and has interviewed over one thousand non-executives and placed hundreds into some of the most significant public, private and NFP roles in the world.
 He has been described as Australia’s leading board recruitment expert, is a published author, a regular speaker on the board appointment process and runs Board Search Masterclasses across Australia.
 He is one of Australia’s Top 10 LinkedIn users with over 20,000 connections.
 Email: [email protected]